 When installing the bolt, the washers go on the outside of the linkage. like pictures below.

 now reattach the linkage to the shifter.
 Make sure you put it on the correct way!
-There are two possible ways it goes on but only one way will work.
-You can also see in the above picture how the third hole over hangs and there is no way to utilize that third bolt to secure the shifter. (note this is only like this on a SOHC) on a B series you will be able to put the two bolts in, then mark where the third hole needs to be drilled.
+There are two possible ways it goes on, but only one way will work.
+You can also see in the above picture how the third hole overhangs, and there is no way to utilize that third bolt to secure the shifter. (note this is only like this on a SOHC) on a B series, you will be able to put the two bolts in, then mark where the third hole needs to be drilled.

-Now just reinstall in the reverse order of removal. don’t put the top part of the shifter on until you slide it up into the car.
-It will be easier to feed a shorter part up between the exhaust and though the shift boot.
-Before bolting in the x2 12mm holding the stabilizer to the chassis I slide the linkage and the stabilizer back on at the trans, but I don’t run the bolt through, put the bitch pin in, or tighten anything until I have completely tightened the x2 12mm bolts for the stabilizer bolts to the chassis where the shifter goes through the hole into the cab.
+Now just reinstall in the reverse order of removal.
+Don’t put the top part of the shifter on until you slide it up into the car.
+It will be easier to feed a shorter part up between the exhaust and through the shift boot.
+Before bolting in the x2 12mm holding the stabilizer to the chassis, I slide the linkage and the stabilizer back on at the trans, but I don’t run the bolt through, put the bitch pin in, or tighten anything until I have completely tightened the x2 12mm bolts for the stabilizer bolts to the chassis where the shifter goes through the hole into the cab.

 It’s also worth noting that some people have experienced issues with the loosening of the bolts on the pinch style system that sets the height and orientation of the shifter, and the two bolts that set the shifters throw.
-Since this shifter does create a quite a lot of vibrations, I recommend using lock tight on all of these.
+Since this shifter does create a quite a lot of vibrations, I recommend using Loctite on all of these.

 and here is my finished product.
-This is a quite easy install and can be done in about an hours’ time.
-Please if you have any other questions, or comments about this write up, or install process don’t hesitate to reach out to me either via email Billy@functiontheory.com, Instagram @functiontheory, or just comment on this post and I’ll get back to you.
+This is a quite easy install and can be done in about an hour’s time.
+Please, if you have any other questions, or comments about this write-up, or install process, don’t hesitate to reach out to me either via email Billy@functiontheory.com, Instagram @functiontheory, or just comment on this post and I’ll get back to you.

-1. Thanks for the review.
+Thanks for the review.
 I think twice when I try to buy products since I’ve been out of the scene in over 15 years.
 Appreciate the honesty opinions.
 Maybe I should throw products your way for critiques.
 Your review helped in me deciding on my setup.

-1. Awesome!
+Awesome!
 I’m so glad to hear that.
 I really try my hardest to be as transparent as possible.
 I know how influencers and sponsored people can get you to think that certain parts are the best when In fact they aren’t.
 Lol what kind of products are you wanting to know about.

-1. Yaaay!
+Yaaay!
 I’m so happy to hear that, you won’t be disappointed.
 The FLP shifter is great, and when I do my b16 swap into my car I will be putting the FLP back in too

-1. Hi Art, Thanks for asking.
+Hi Art, Thanks for asking.
 This shifter is the V1 and was installed a few years before they came out with the three different bends or (V2) model.